30 Days Amnesty

 Breaks Dog's Back

-Oakland County, MI - Back in June, Gloria and Steve Chrisman, like countless others, witnessed pit bull dog aggression first hand.
-This aggression is acceptable by pit bull owners, advocates and pro-pit bull lobbying groups.
+Oakland County, MI - Back in June, Gloria and Steve Chrisman, like many others, witnessed pit bull dog aggression first hand.
+This aggression is acceptable by pit bull owners, advocates and pit bull lobbying groups.
 Such groups claim that pit bulls are dog-aggressive not human-aggressive and therefore do not pose a risk to the public.
-Large animal advocacy groups like Best Friends and the ASPCA support this deceptive claim and strongly oppose p… [Read full blog post]
+Animal advocacy groups like Best Friends and the ASPCA support this deceptive claim and strongly pit bull laws, including… [Read full blog post]

 Home Invasion Attack